AFD-Illinois/pyharm/docs/index.rst

 Welcome to pyHARM's documentation!
 ==================================

-This is the preliminary documentation for `pyHARM <https://github.com/AFD-Illinois/pyHARM>`_, a Python package for GRMHD.
+This is the documentation for `pyHARM <https://github.com/AFD-Illinois/pyHARM>`_, a Python package for GRMHD.
+It may be incomplete, as pyHARM is still very much in development.

 Specifically, pyHARM is a re-implementation of the HARM algorithm from `Gammie et. al. (2003) <https://doi.org/10.1086/374594>`_, written in Python, optionally accelerated with OpenCL kernels written in `loopy <https://mathema.tician.de/software/loopy/>`_.
 It also includes tools for working with the output from other GRMHD codes, specifically the HARM HDF5 format (see :ref:`ref_dumps`).